bcmux/MEANie/README.md

    ### Production
    * Run `npm run start:prod` to build your client app and start a web server on `http://localhost:4200/`

+   This process takes into account all system environment variables defined under the form FRONT_PATH_TO_VARIABLE or BACK_PATH_TO_VARIABLE.
+You can for instance define the API server coordonates by defining those system environment variables:
+   -  FRONT_API_ENDPOINTS_HOST='my-server'
+   -  FRONT_API_ENDPOINTS_PORT=4000
+   -  FRONT_API_ENDPOINTS_BASEPATH='api2'

 ## Define your own project repo and keep it sync with MEANie
 This step is not mandatory.
 You can directly clone the repository and get a working app.
 But since you will need to deploy your app soon, hosting your own project on github and configuring it to get the last update from the kick starter is a must.
 This is done this way:
 ```bash